sesam-io/sesam-mysql-to-mongodb-example/README.md

 #MySQL to MongoDB with Sesam

-In this tutorial we will explore some basic functionality of the Sesam data hub and use it to export data from a relational MySQL database, add some spice and push the enriched data to a NoSQL document MongoDB database.
+In this tutorial we will explore some basic functionality of the Sesam data hub and use it to export data from a relational MySQL database, add some spice, and push the enriched data to a NoSQL document MongoDB database.

 The final result will look something like the following diagram: